an-sh/chat-service/README.md

 be executed by anonymous users via `execUserCommand` with bypassing permissions option turned on.

+### Messages aggregation and filtering

+A `roomMessage` after hook can be also used to forward messages from one room to another.
+So rooms can be used for messages aggregation from another rooms.
+Since hooks are just functions and have a full access to messages content, it allows to implement arbitrary content-based forwarding rules.
+Including implementing systems with highly personalised user (client) specific feeds.

 ### Explicit multi-device announcements

 By default there is no way for other users to know the number and